 So, the power function is the probability of rejection and is more related to Type II errors.

-We want our default hypothesis to be the safest as possible, so usually we consider his size $\alpha$ to be the one that has the greatest value:
+We want our default hypothesis to be the safest as possible, so usually we consider his size to be the one that has the greatest value:

 Wald Test